Estimated reading time: 14 minutes

 Related: Where to find Coupons in Canada

-You can still eat healthy and enjoy your favourite snacks in moderation BUT they are not considered a full meal.
+You can still eat healthily and enjoy your favourite snacks in moderation; however, they are not considered a full meal.

 Top 30 Products to Stock Your Food Pantry

-- Beans (all kinds- Dry is cheaper (use crock-pot to hydrate fast) Chickpeas, Black Beans, Kidney Beans, Tahini Paste *You can make an awesome hummus very easy
+- Beans (all kinds) Dry is cheaper (use crock-pot to hydrate fast) Chickpeas, Black Beans, Kidney Beans, Tahini Paste *You can easily make homemade hummus.

-- Spices *Buy all your favourites to flavour your meals *including sugars, garlic, chicken broth
+- Spices *Buy all your favourites to flavour your meals *including sugars, garlic, and chicken broth.
+Check out my free printable spice list.

 - Flours- All-purpose, Whole Wheat, Flax Meal/Flour, Almond Flour etc.